 Of course, when it comes to engineering, the highest level of benefits stem from combining the right hardware and simulation software.
 Our developers have made considerable strides in scaling ANSYS software to take advantage of parallel processing in workstations, clusters and the cloud.
 For example, they have developed a completely new, frequency-based domain decomposition approach in ANSYS Mechanical, which can easily speed up harmonic analyses and cyclic symmetry modal analyses by a factor of three compared with the traditional mesh-based approach.
 Our CFD developers set a record last year by scaling ANSYS Fluent software to 172,032 CPU cores on the Cray XC40 supercomputer.
 You can find all the details in the Speed Simulation and Innovation digital issue.

-Unfortunately, I won’t be able to attend Le Mans this year, but speed will be on my mind that week.
-I’ll be at Science & Innovation 2017 in London on June 13th, giving a presentation entitled “Accelerating Innovation Through HPC-Enabled Simulations”.
-I’ll explain how to cope with product design complexity with pervasive engineering simulation, the importance of a cloud-enabled platform for scaling the deployment of simulation, and what innovative companies have accomplished via HPC-enabled simulations, on premise and in the cloud.
-Drive on over if you’re in the neighborhood, but stick to the posted speeds!
+UPDATE: I was at Science & Innovation 2017 in London on June 13th, giving this presentation entitled “Accelerating Innovation Through HPC-Enabled Simulations”.
+I explain how to cope with product design complexity with pervasive engineering simulation, the importance of a cloud-enabled platform for scaling the deployment of simulation, and what innovative companies have accomplished via HPC-enabled simulations, on premise and in the cloud.